-Apparently, the workers then took radiation readings, were concerned that the readings were too high, and then discovered that the canister was teetering on the alignment ring.
+Apparently, the workers then took radiation readings and were concerned that the readings were too high.
+They discovered that the canister was teetering on the alignment ring.
 They pulled the canister up with the rigging and re-centered it, and then successfully lowered it into the vault.
-Fritch also said that this was at least the second time this issue had come up.
+Fritch also said that this was at least the second time such an incident occurred.